 Key takeaways

-- Instant cash advances are widely available but often carry high costs or fees.
+- Instant temporary balance boosts are widely available but often carry high costs or fees.

-- Salary advances, personal loans, and using BNPL services can be the most affordable options for fast cash.
+- Salary advances, personal loans, and using BNPL services can be the most affordable options for access funds to meet urgent needs.

 - Always compare fees, interest rates, and repayment terms before choosing a quick-cash option.